India (key partner country)

-Over the last few years, high level policy dialogue has been more frequent, which was shown when three ministers participated in the IEA/National Institution for Transforming India (NITI Aayog) workshop in New Delhi to gather expert advice for the upcoming World Energy Outlook (WEO).
-The WEO special report on India will be launched in November 2015.
+Over the last few years, high level policy dialogue has been more frequent, which was shown when three ministers participated in the IEA/National Institution for Transforming India (NITI Aayog) workshop in New Delhi to gather expert advice for World Energy Outlook 2015 with a special report on India's energy outlook.

 The IEA and India also have a longstanding collaboration in energy efficiency and have organised several joint workshops.
 In 2015, the IEA together with the Indian Petroleum Conservation Research Association (PCRA) helped bring in international expertise to support the development of regulations for Heavy Duty Vehicles forward.